iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 reviews-v4-rollout   True        ExperimentFailure: Roll Back to Baseline   reviews-v3   100          reviews-v4   0
 ```

-The command above's output shows that _reviews-v3_ took over from _reviews-v2_ as part of the canary rollout performed before on part 1, and that it continues to be the current version after iter8 considered _reviews-v4_ unsatisfactory.
+The command above's output shows that _reviews-v3_ took over from _reviews-v2_ as part of the canary rollout performed before on part 1, and that it continues to be the current version after iter8 had determined that _reviews-v4_ was unsatisfactory.

 ### 1. Canary rollout configuration